12th Economics Chapter 9 Solutions (Money Market and Capital Market in India) Maharashtra Board – Free Solution

 3) Explain the role of capital market in India.

-Answer: Following are the role of capital market in India.
+Answer: The following are the roles of capital market in India.

 1) Mobilizes long term savings:

 There is an increasing demand for investment funds by industrial organizations and the government.
 But the availability of financial resources is insufficient to meet this growing demand.
-Capital market helps to mobilize long term savings from various section of the population through the sale of securities.
+The capital market helps to mobilize long term savings from various sections of the population through the sale of securities.

 2) Provides equity capital: